okozelsk/NET/Readme.md

 ### Code examples (2. menu choice)
-The "Hello World" example shows how to learn Feed Forward Network component to solve boolean algebra.
+This very simple machine learning example shows how to learn Feed Forward Network component to solve boolean algebra.
+Feed Forward network is a part of the State Machine's readout layer, but here is shown that it can be also used as a stand alone component.

 ### Code examples (3. menu choice)
-Example shows how to painfully setup State Machine from the scratch.
+Example shows how to manually setup State Machine configuration from the scratch, then how to train State Machine and how to verify its performance.

 ### Code examples (4, ... menu choices)
-Several examples show how to simply setup State Machine using State Machine Designer component.
+Several examples show usage of the State Machine Designer component to setup simple State Machine configuration, then how to train State Machine and how to verify its performance.

 ### Data format for the demo application
 Input data is standardly located in the Data sub-folder relative to the location of the executable DemoConsoleApp.exe.
 Data is expected in csv format and data delimiter can be a tab, semicolon or comma character.